King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 • Embrace flexibility — weather dictates everything.
 Planned landings may be cancelled; alternatives may exceed expectations.
 Go with the flow.

 • Waterproof everything — camera gear, binoculars, electronics.
 Zodiac spray, snow, rain can happen instantly.
-Dry bags essential.
+Dry bags are essential and cost about $15-$30.

 • Layer clothing aggressively — temperatures fluctuate wildly.
 Cold on Zodiac, warm hiking uphill, freezing standing still.
 Base layers, fleece, waterproof shell, hat, gloves always.